Swan Song (Once Upon a Time): In the Characters' Past

 On board the Jolly Roger, a young Killian is consoled by his father, Brennan, who promised his son that he would become the person that he was meant to be, only to suddenly abandon him and his brother, as he sold his sons into servitude, because Brennan was a wanted man and the ship was stolen.
 Years later in The Enchanted Forest, Regina recruits Hook to kill Cora, and takes Hook to a tavern, where she requires Hook to kill his father, who is now the tavern's owner.
 After the tavern closes, Hook confronts Brennan, who explains that his attempt to flee the law failed and was put under a sleeping curse as punishment; Brennan fell in love with the sound of his nurse's voice and she with him, allowing a kiss to wake him.
-They married, but she died soon after having their son, who was named after Liam, to honor his memory.
-Believing that Brennan has changed, Hook has to make it look like he had his father killed, so he can help his father and Liam escape.
-When Hook follows Brennan back to his home, he watches him with Liam, and witnesses his father tell Liam the same things he told Hook when he was little, which makes Hook very enraged, thinking that his father lied about having changed.
-When Brennan goes outside to meet Hook, he takes back his offer, and despite Brennan's insistence that he had changed, Hook kills Brennan, making Hook the person he is now.
+They married, but she died soon after having their son.
+Believing that Brennan has changed, Hook has to make it look like he had his father killed, so he can help his father and half-brother escape.
+When Hook follows Brennan back to his home, he watches him with his son, and witnesses his father tell him the same things he told Hook when he was little, which makes Hook very enraged, thinking that his father lied about having changed.
+Hook then hears his father address his new son as "Liam".
+When Brennan goes outside to meet Hook, he takes back his offer, telling Brennan that he thinks he can replace Liam and continue making false promises, though Brennan claims that he named his new son to honor Liam's memory.
+Despite Brennan's insistence that he had changed, Hook kills Brennan, making Hook the person he is now.
 As Brennan dies, however, he tells Hook that it's never too late to change, to become a better man.